mkoeppel/Functional_Genomics/README.md

 # Functional_Genomics
+A particular phenotype of an organism or an individual cells is defined by the cellular programs that are exerted in that cell or organims at a specific point in time.
+These programs are driven by the activity of so-called transcription factors, proteins that regulate the activity of genes and thereby influence that cell or organim with regard to its developmental, health or disease state. \

 Finding real and direct target genes for a transcription factor is a challenging task in molecular biology. \
 This R-script script is an example of an analytical pipeline from high-throughput sequencing (NGS) in functional genomics.
 It was created as a part of the curriculum when I was teaching bioinformatics at the University of Applied Sciences in Bremen (HSB) in 2020.